Mushupwastaken/SFML-Collision/README.md

-# SFML GJK & EPA Collision Support
+# Simple SFML GJK & EPA Collision Support
 ### Derived from sf::Shape, the inherited class, **ColliderShape** adds _intersects_ to a derived sf::Shape

 The _intersects_ function returns a penetration vector, allowing us to properly resolve collision with the following C++ code: